Japan's Olympic Committee head denies impropriety in 2020 bid procedures

 He added the contracts were for lobbying and information gathering, that the payments were as usual for such work, and noted that a 2016 investigation by a third-party committee had cleared the 2020 bid committee of any wrongdoing.

-“From here on in, I will fully cooperate with the French authorities and make every effort to prove my innocence.”
+“From here on in, I will fully cooperate with the French authorities and make every effort to prove my innocence,” he said.

 Under French law, a formal investigation means there is “serious or consistent evidence” implicating a suspect in a crime.
 It is one step closer to a trial, but such investigations can be dropped without going to court.